🎯 Quick Goal:

 📈 What is a SIP?

-A Systematic Investment Plan (SIP) lets you invest a fixed amount regularly into mutual funds, usually every month.
-Instead of waiting to save a big lump sum, you start small and build wealth steadily.
-SIPs are popular in India because they are simple, automated and fit well with monthly salary cycles.
+A Systematic Investment Plan (SIP) lets you invest a fixed amount every month into mutual funds.
+Instead of saving a large lump sum, you start small and build wealth steadily through the power of compounding and rupee cost averaging.

 Disciplined Investing